-The underlying case, a class action lawsuit alleging breach of contract claims against respondent Antero Resources Corp. ("Antero") was brought by class representatives Jacklin Romeo, Susan S. Rine, and Debra Snyder Miller (collectively "the petitioners") in district court.
+The underlying case, a class action lawsuit alleging breach of contract claims against Antero, was brought by class representatives Jacklin Romeo, Susan S. Rine, and Debra Snyder Miller (collectively "the petitioners") in district court.
 Each of the petitioners allege ownership of oil and gas interests in Harrison County, West Virginia, subject to existing leases in which the original lessee assigned his or their interests to Antero.